steveloughran/kerberos_and_hadoop/sections/hadoop_tokens.md

   ...
 ```

-Alongside the fields covering the block and permissions, that `cache` data contains
+Alongside the fields covering the block and permissions, that `cache` data contains the token
+identifier

 ## Kerberos Tickets vs Hadoop Tokens